 Scrooge: Launchpad, you're alive!
 I'm going to kill you!

-In fact, a common reaction by parents whose children have done something silly like wandering off in a shop or park and getting lost is—upon retrieving the child—to tear them off a strip about it.
+- In fact, a common reaction by parents whose children have done something silly like wandering off in a shop or park and getting lost is—upon retrieving the child—to tear them off a strip about it.
+Similarly happens with teachers of small children who may have wandered off or maybe simply gotten lost during a field trip.
 The same can be said of parents that punish their kids for being out past curfew, especially if the children never called to say they'd run late.

 - This kind of thing can have tragic results, (see Well-Intentioned Extremist below) such as when a highly Christian parent is furious over their child coming out to them, for fear that their offspring will suffer in the afterlife if they are not stopped now.
 Same with a parent becoming a harsh and demanding Education Mama (or Papa) due to fear their child will end up starving on the street if they are not pushed to work/study hard.

 - In a more serious version, is why relationships between "normal healthy" people and those who are disadvantaged/disabled in some way (from a physical illness, to a mental illness, to an addiction or whatever, or who simply are on the extreme other side of the class divide, et cetera) and relationships that are between the disadvantaged/disabled but where one partner is more capable of functioning/appearing normal take a lot more effort to maintain than relationships between people who are roughly at the same point.
 For example, a normal healthy person may feel this way over his/her depressed partner's suicidal feelings—and make them worse accidentally by the depressed partner taking the anger as being personal hatred toward them and/or another reason why they're better off dead.